cds-hooks/docs/source/includes/_cds_services.md

 Note that in the absence of `prefetch`, an external service can always execute FHIR REST API calls against the EHR server to obtain additional data ad-hoc.)
-An EHR calls a CDS service by `POST`ing a JSON document to the service endpoint, which can be constructed from the CDS Service base URL and an individual serviec id as `{baseUrl}/cds-services/{service.id}`.

 <aside class="notice">
 You can see the <a href="http://editor.swagger.io/#/?import=https://raw.githubusercontent.com/cds-hooks/api/master/cds-hooks.yaml?token=AATHAQY8vqQ6dIZajRuuE55EWMBitTptks5XLMk6wA%3D%3D">complete data model in Swagger</a>.